The Origen Band-Aid: xPeke as a Marksmen

 “We have a better atmosphere when xPeke plays,” said sOAZ soon after xPeke started to play AD carry.
 “Even when Niels and Mithy were in the team, we would tend to talk more when xPeke was playing rather than Tristan (PowerofEvil).”
 An increase in com chatter, brought on by xPeke’s presence, can help coordinate split pushes.
 Given the penchant xPeke has for backdooring the enemy nexus, and with how Origen are currently playing, assuming that is what is going on is safe.
 It's a dynamic impossible to measure with an instrument like statistics--only our eyes, watching Origen slowly constrict Fnatic render it visible.

 sOAZ elaborates on how important that communication is to Origen.
 “If this (role swap) had happened in spring, we probably would have taken someone who was equal or slightly worse, not in terms of ADC skill but in communication.”
 Note sOAZ’s emphasis: not in terms of ADC skill, but in communication.

 Forced to play the hand it is dealt with, Origen and xPeke face the facts. xPeke isn’t about to reinvent his career with a role swap.
 He knows this.
 Origen know this.
 For now, they just need to survive until a replacement is found.
 It’s why Origen uses him as the engine of their siege.
 It’s why Origen avoids the critical teamfight by splitting the enemy across the map.
 It’s why Origen values xPeke's chemsitry over his ability.
 It's why Origen is able to tie with any team in Europe.

 It's why I need a new pair of shoes.

-from Oracle's Elixir on July 5th.)
+(All statistics collected from Oracle's Elixir on July 5th.)